-The Housing Authority of the City of Pasadena is a Section 8 Public Housing Agency in Pasadena, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Housing Authority of the City of Pasadena is a Public Housing Agency in Pasadena, California that participates in the Section 8 Housing Choice Voucher (HCV) program.

 The following is a summary of the types of vouchers managed and the monthly costs of each: